mattflug/RobotUmpire/README.md

 ## Description

-A source to grade the accuracy of the Umpire's calls stri in each MLB game.
+A source to grade the accuracy of the Umpire's calls in each MLB game.
+This is a full stack app that uses React, MongoDB, Exoress.js, Node.js and GraphQL.
+Material UI is used for the front end

 ## Table of Contents